ToviasM/blender-studio-launcher/README.md

 # Blender Studio Launcher

 ## Overview
-The Blender Studio Launcher is designed to integrate Blender with our custom studio environment seamlessly.
-It ensures that Blender starts with specific arguments and an environment tailored to our studio's needs, with a focus on the addons and configurations that we've developed in-house.
+The Blender Studio Launcher is a template designed to integrate Blender with a custom studio environment.
+It ensures that Blender starts with specific arguments and an environment tailored to a studio's needs, with a focus on the addons and configurations that you've developed in-house.
+The goal of this repo is to showcase launching Blender through a Python launcher and is not on the launcher itself.
+As integration with a custom launcher is inevitable, this repo is a guide to integrating Blender into your environment.

 ## Features
 - **Environment Variable Integration**: Set up to launch Blender with custom environment variables that direct our addons